NannyML/nannyml/docs/tutorials/performance_estimation.rst

     >>> cbpe.fit(reference_data=reference)

 The fitted ``cbpe`` can be used to estimate performance on other data, for which performance cannot be calculated.
-Typically, this would be used on the latest production data where target is missing.
-In our example this is the ``analysis`` data.
+Typically, this would be used on the latest production data where targets are missing.
+In our example this is the *analysis* data.

 .. code-block:: python

     >>> est_perf_analysis = cbpe.estimate(analysis)

-However, it can be also used on combined ``reference`` and ``analysis`` data.
+However, it can be also be used on the combined *reference* and *analysis* data.
 This might help to build better understanding of the monitored model performance changes on analysis data as it can be then shown in the context of changes of calculated performance on the reference period.